boyhavoc/Jquery-fileupload-rails-4-example/README.md

 ## Description

-The application provides a basic demo of Jquery  Fileupload Plugin in action using paperclip.
+The application provides a basic demo of Jquery  Fileupload Plugin in action using paperclip in Rails.

 ## Setup